ghc-proposals/ghc-proposals/README.rst

    `Review criteria <#review-criteria>`_ •
    `≡ List of proposals under review <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22Pending+committee+review%22>`_

 6. Eventually, the committee rejects a proposal, or passes it back to the author for review, or accepts it.

+   Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, and does not complicate the code-base too much.

    `≡ List of accepted proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3AAccepted>`_